findy-network/findy-agent/README.md

 static internet presence.

 The root of trust for each CAs is in FIDO2 authenticators.
-WebAuth server onboards new agents and JWT is used for the authorization.
+WebAuth server on-boards new agents and JWT is used for the authorization.

 You can use Findy Agency roughly for these purposes:

-1. As a multitenant service for allocating multiple Cloud Agents which implement [Aries agent-to-agent protocols](#aries-protocol-state-machine) and offer SSI interoperability.
+1. As a multi-tenant service for allocating multiple Cloud Agents which implement [Aries agent-to-agent protocols](#aries-protocol-state-machine) and offer SSI interoperability.